e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Still to be settled:

 - **Migration.** Outline for FlightPhysics/FlightApps (the Tier-1 parametrization
-  pass — whose `Ranged` rewrite must target §13.2's walk rule: constructor discipline admitting the walked scalar with the value parameters left alone, plus a `probe_value` method — the `KinData`-style output splits, the contributor survey feeding §6's
+  pass — whose `Ranged` rewrite targets §13.2's walk rule where `Ranged` survives, at ports and parameters: constructor discipline admitting the walked scalar with the value parameters left alone, plus a `probe_value` method — the `KinData`-style output splits, the contributor survey feeding §6's